cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 </HighlightBox>

-It is important to note that once a channel has been opened for a given Interchain account, new channels cannot be opened for this account until the currently `Active Channel` is set to `CLOSED`.
+It is important to note that once a channel has been opened for a given Interchain account, new channels cannot be opened for this account until the current `Active Channel` is set to `CLOSED`.

 ### Host API

-The host chain is the chain where the Interchain account is created and the transaction data (sent by the controller) is executed.
+The host chain is the chain where the Interchain account is created and the transaction (sent by the controller) is executed.

 Therefore, the provided API on the host submodule consists of: